Christoph/MultilingualTextAnalysis/README.md

 Structure:
 - Everything before line 254 loads libraries and defines functions.
-- Lines 258 - 343 define the best performing settings for each classifier, language, and target as dervied from the hyperparameter sampling procedure.
+- Lines 258 - 343 define the best performing settings for each classifier, language, and target (here frame) as dervied from the hyperparameter sampling procedure.
 - Lines 350 - 358 define the constant parameters for the subsample reruns and the preprocessing (tfidf).
 - Lines 361 - 362 define the varied sampling settings concerning the number of observations used to train the classifiers
 - Lines 366 - 367 sample the datasets based on the sampling parameters, trains classifiers according to the predefined settings on the sampled datasets and returns the performance scores.